Japan's Abe to co-opt rival, draft more women in cabinet reshuffle

 Being in the cabinet will make it harder for Ishiba to later challenge Abe.

-Yasuhisa Shiozaki, 63, a proponent of an overhaul of Japan's Government Pension Investment Fund (GPIF), is tipped to head the ministry of labour, health and welfare, which oversees GPIF, currently finalising plans to boost the weighting of domestic stocks in its portfolio.
+Yasuhisa Shiozaki, 63, a proponent of an overhaul of Japan's Government Pension Investment Fund (GPIF), is tipped to head the ministry of labor, health and welfare, which oversees GPIF, currently finalizing plans to boost the weighting of domestic stocks in its portfolio.

-Former vice defence minister Akinori Eto is expected to take the new security reform post, paired with the defence portfolio.
+Former vice defense minister Akinori Eto is expected to take the new security reform post, paired with the defense portfolio.

 Eto belongs to a group of lawmakers advocating visits to Tokyo's controversial Yasukuni Shrine for war dead.
 Abe's pilgrimage there in December outraged China, where the shrine is viewed as a symbol of Japan's past militarism.